Dink Widenhouse papers

 Biographical / Historical

 David Franklin "Dink" Widenhouse (born January 1, 1932) began racing at the age of fifteen.
 That was when Dink's brother, Jack, built a dirt race track near Concord, NC, and encouraged Dink to race on his track.
 Dink's car was a '37 Ford Coach, painted with what would become his trademark "B-29" emblazoned on the side.
 Dink had a successful career at such places as the old Charlotte Fairgrounds, Midland and Concord, North Carolina; Myrtle Beach and Columbia, South Carolina and Danville, Virginia.
 Dink's success is largely attributed to his mechanic, "Greaseball" Young.
-Widenhouse brought his career as a driver to a close in the mid 1960s, when paved asphalt tracks were becoming the norm.
+Widenhouse brought his career as a driver to a close in the mid-1960s, when paved asphalt tracks were becoming the norm.
 Widenhouse always preferred dirt tracks and did not feel comfortable on the new paved tracks.
 His last race resulted in a duel between himself and a long-time co-racer, Ralph Earnhardt.
 During the race, the two competitors' cars became locked side-by-side, and sailed out of the race track.
 Widenhouse's car hit a tree, and Earnhardt's car gradually came to a stop a hundred feet further.
 Fortunately, neither was injured.
-During his career, Widenhouse won nearly 200 races, including twenty-one victories in one season.
-Also known as "The Preacher" for never racing on Sundays, Widenhouse never made racing his full-time career because of the substantial investment that it requires.
+During his career, Widenhouse did not win any NASCAR races but won nearly 200 races that he competed in (primarily in modified cars on southern tracks), including twenty-one victories in one season.
+Also known as "The Preacher" for never racing on Sundays, Widenhouse never made racing his full-time career because of the substantial investment that it required.
 Widenhouse was a native of Concord, North Carolina; and with his wife Frances, made their home there.

 0.01 Linear Feet